Photo Credit: Flickr: Kennakenai. The Willow side of Hatcher Pass

 Nancy Lakes Recreation Area

-One of Alaska’s few flat state parks, this recreation area comes studded with lakes.
+One of Alaska’s few flat recreations areas, Nancy Lake Recreation Area comes studded with lakes.
 It also has some of the finest public use cabins in the state—check them out!

 Hatcher Pass